AswinBarath/100-days-of-code-challenge/README.md

 ## Day 2

-- I have solved 8 Problems on Array Data Structure at Leetcode and GFG:
+- Solved 8 Problems on Array Data Structure at Leetcode and GFG:
   - Count Inversions
   - Buy and Sell stocks
   - Rotate Image